strategineer/personal-website/content/books/2024-06-16/index.md

 Ash - A Secret History is comprised of the following parts:

 Historically accurate depictions of war from the perspective of a mercenary captain, Ash, in the late medieval era, written by an expert in the field.
-Mary Gentle has a bachelor's in War Studies and her love and deep understanding of the late medieval era shows.
+Mary Gentle has a Master's in War Studies and her love and deep understanding of the late medieval era shows.
 It's gritty, it's violent, it's dark but more than anything Mary Gentle is committed to writing a story that feels real.

 {{< quote >}}
 The wax candle melted down to a stump.